kit-data-manager/takita/tuhl/src/main/resources/js-src/texteditor-ng/README.md

   * highlightAnnotationFunction, getProjectSpecificClasses
 * implement functions
   * for annotation creation procedure the functions makeAnnotationData, makeBodyData and assignPurpose need to be implemented

+### implementation necessary

+mandatory stuff is usually a "setting/variable/function" to be changed. optional stuff is a hook

+- templates
+- targetUpdateCallback
+- color enum and names
+- navbar division
+- highlighting stuff
+  - getSpecificClasses